ea-tel/detel-book/_chapters/chapters/methodologies/sys-lit-review.md

 ### Data extraction and synthesis

 The process of data extraction will often involve coding.
-It is impor tant to establish whether coding will be inductive or deduc tive (i.e., whether or not the coding will be based on the data or preexisting concepts) The way in which studies are coded will have a direct impact on the conclusions of the review.
-(Xiao and Watson, 2019).
+It is impor tant to establish whether coding will be inductive or deduc tive (i.e., whether or not the coding will be based on the data or preexisting concepts) The way in which studies are coded will have a direct impact on the conclusions of the review {% cite Xiao %}.

 Once the data extraction process is complete, the reviewer will organize the data.
 Synthesis usually involves some combination of charts, tables, and a textual description.
 The researcher organise  the data according to the review type: a meta-analysis will present regression tables;  a meta-summary will report effect and intensity  sizes, and a framework synthesis will include a  conceptual model.